Citibank MaxiGain Just Revised Their Interest Rates (Dec 2019) — How Does It Compare Now?

 Unlike other savings accounts that give you a fixed interest rate, Citibank MaxiGain’s base interest rate is pegged to the SIBOR rate, an interbank interest rate that fluctuates daily.
 It refers to the interest rate at which banks in Singapore borrow funds from one another.

-If you have a minimum of $70,000 end-of-day balance in your Citibank MaxiGain account, you will earn a base interest of 70% of the 1-month SIBOR rate (currently at 1.883%).
-This equates to a base interest of 1.318%.
+As of 2 December 2019, if you have a minimum of $70,000 end-of-day balance in your Citibank MaxiGain account, you will earn a base interest of 50% of the 1-month SIBOR rate (currently at 1.78%).
+This equates to a base interest of 0.89%.

 Usually, it’s mortgage loan rates that are pegged to SIBOR, so it is unusual for Citibank MaxiGain to peg its savings account interest rate to the SIBOR.
 This can be a good feature as it means that you are partially hedged against rising interest rates if for example, you have a home mortgage pegged to SIBOR.

 The current SIBOR rate is on the rise, so you will benefit from an increasing interest rate on your savings.
 However, the converse is also true when the SIBOR rate decreases.

 Bonus interest is given at 0.05% incremental per month for a year as long as you meet the criteria by ensuring that the lowest balance in a month is equal to or greater than the lowest balance in the previous month.
 This means that after a year, you can earn an additional 0.6% interest.
 Added on to the base interest, you are looking at a maximum of 0.89 + 0.6 = 1.49% interest rate.